The Techno Zone has aviation at its heart and is where the STEM subjects; science, technology,

 - Moog - aircraft control systems

-- Martin Baker - giving people the chance to sit in an ejector seat
+- Martin Baker - visitors had the chance to sit in an ejector seat

-- British Airways - visitors can discover how commercial air travel uses
+- British Airways - visitors could discover how commercial air travel uses

-- Raytheon - visitors have the chance to find out more about intelligence systems
+- Raytheon - visitors had the chance to find out more about intelligence systems

-- Air Cadet Organisation - bringing exciting opportunities to students nationwide
+- Air Cadet Organisation - exciting opportunities brought to students nationwide

 - Thales - from the bottom of the oceans to the depth of space and cyberspace, Thales design and deliver extraordinary high technology solutions.
 Solutions that make tomorrow possible, today.
 Whatever it takes.

-- Junior Engineer Competition - Friday 14 July - building a vehicle powered by jet or propellor
+- Junior Engineer Competition - Friday 14 July 2017 - a vehicle powered by jet or propellor was built

 - BAE Systems - a leader in aerospace technology and engineering